LED Lights for Convenience Stores

 Can I Retrofit the Existing Fixtures I Have or Do I Need New Fixtures?

-You can retrofit the fixtures, for example, change out fluorescent tubes with LED tubes.
+ou can retrofit the fixtures.
+For example, change out fluorescent tubes with LED tubes.
 If you want a cleaner look, you may want to install new LED panels.
 For the outdoors it’s the same, we have parking lot light retrofit kits but also offer new shoebox lights.
 This is more of a preference than a rule.

 What Light Level Is Best for a Convenience Store?

-Brighter is better than dimmer, so indoors, you should try to achieve a foot candle reading of 20-50 foot candles.
-Outdoors, lighting up the parking area to 2 - 5 foot candles is ideal.
+Brighter is better than dimmer.
+Indoors, you should try to achieve a foot candle reading of 20-50 foot candles.
+Outdoors, lighting up the parking area to 2 – 5 foot candles is ideal.

 Do You Sell Refrigerator Lights?

-We sell LED tubes that can be used inside refrigerator display units, and we also sell cold storage lighting.
+We sell LED tubes that you can use inside refrigerator display units.
+And we also sell cold storage lighting.

 Can I Flood My Parking Lot or Do I Need the Lights to Shine Down at the Ground?

 That question has more to do with local codes.
-If the area you reside in requires dark sky compliant lighting, then shoebox lights are a better option than flood lights.
+If you need dark sky compliant lights, use shoebox lights instead of flood lights.

 FIXTURES AND FITTINGS